federicorosso1993/Mini-Browser-2.0/README.md

   <img src="https://raw.githubusercontent.com/federicorosso1993/Mini-Browser-2.0/master/paypal-donate-button.png" alt="Donate with PayPal" />
 </a>

-You can try the Microsoft store version (without the download function) for 7 days here (you can also buy that version from there):
+You can try the Microsoft store version (without the download function) for 7 days here (you can also buy that version from there) (right now this is not an option since Microsoft refused to release my app):

 <a href="https://www.microsoft.com/store/apps/9NWHW0ZJ1CS1">
   <img src="https://raw.githubusercontent.com/federicorosso1993/Mini-Browser-2.0/master/microsoft-store-button.jpg" alt="Download from Microsoft Store" />